Kathmandu Valley Tour

 Kathmandu Valley Tour provides you with ancient Hindu and Buddhist pilgrims’ historical places.
 Because of the numerous temples and artistic richness.
-Kathmandu valley is reflected in the six UNESCO World Heritage sites.
+Kathmandu Valley Nepal is reflected in the six UNESCO World Heritage sites.
 And that lies scattered around the valley like jeweled confetti.
-But Kathmandu City includes the ancient Buddhist stupas of Swayambhunath known as Monkey temple and Bouddhanath.
+But Kathmandu City includes the ancient Buddhist stupas of Swayambhunath known as Monkey Temple and Bouddhanath.

 Arrival in Kathmandu Nepal 1350m

 Well, come to Himalayas Nepal!
 We pick up you from Tribhuvan International Airport and drop to your hotel where we had booked.
 After resting some hours and we come there to short brief about our programme.

 This time it may tire due to long journey so you can take rest in the capital city of Nepal and we will meet for the briefing about your trip in Nepal as well as we fixed our day by day plan as a schedule.

 Full day Kathmandu Valley Sightseeing